jielyu/animations/README.md

-# leetcode-animate
+# animations

-to manager python code of making animations for leetcode problems and solutions.
+to manager python code for making animations

 ## 1. LeetCode